vyca2017/content/content/tutorials/freecom/part-2.md

 ![](./img/fc2-architecture-overview.png?width=600)

-In the picture, the react application is wrapped with the `ApolloProvider`, which again is associated with the `ApolloClient` that knows how to connect to the GraphQL API through its `NetworkInterface`.
+In the picture, the React application is wrapped with the `ApolloProvider`, which again is associated with the `ApolloClient` that knows how to connect to the GraphQL API through its `NetworkInterface`.
 In code, the integration of the `ApolloProvider` looks as follows:

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client'